Pre 1900

 1888

-Amateur Gymnastic and Fencing Association is formed (this is an English Gymnastic Association).
+The Amateur Gymnastic Association is formed (this is an English Gymnastic Association).
 The inaugural meeting is held at the German Gymnasium.
-Four London clubs set up the meeting, the German Gymnastic Society, the Orion Gymnastic Society, St James Athletic Club and Stepney Gymnasium.
+Four London clubs set up the meeting: the German Gymnastic Society, the Orion Gymnastic Society, St James Athletic Club and Stepney Gymnasium.
 We know that Northampton Athletic Club (still in existence) was invited to the meeting but know of no others.
+Not long after this founding of the association, some fencing clubs requested affiliation and persuaded the AGA to become the Amateur Gymnastic and Fencing Association.

 Letter to Northampton from German Gym Society 1888